 I’m from New Zealand, and I was born in 1979.
 I grew up in a household that had music, but mainly bagpipes and Christian radio, so when I discovered pop music at around the age of 12 it was new and exciting, and old bands like Simon and Garfunkel and The Beatles felt like my own.

 All opinions are my own personal ones – I’m not claiming to be any kind of authority, I just enjoy discovering music and like to quantify it and write about it.
+I started an album review site around the year 2000.
+This current website started in 2016.

 These are some of my broad thoughts on music: